1997 Cal Poly Mustangs football team

-The 1997 Cal Poly Mustangs football team represented California Polytechnic State University as an independent during the 1997 NCAA Division I-AA football season.
+The 1997 Cal Poly Mustangs football team represented California Polytechnic State University, San Luis Obispo as an independent during the 1997 NCAA Division I-AA football season.
 Led by first-year head coach Larry Welsh, Cal Poly compiled a record of 10–1.
-The Mustangs played home games at Mustang Stadium in San Luis Obispo, California Overall, the team outscored its opponents 382–213 for the season.
+The team outscored its opponents 382 to 213 for the season.
+The Mustangs played home games at Mustang Stadium in San Luis Obispo, California..

 Schedule

 Team players in the NFL

-The following Cal Poly Mustang players were selected in the 1998 NFL Draft.
+The following Cal Poly Mustang players were selected in the 1998 NFL draft.